ayust/alpha-guide/content/upgrading-ships/minmatar/talwar.md

 than Rockets and dealing more damage per strike, but firing much more slowly, requiring more fitting space, and dealing less overall damage over time with poorer application to small targets.

-The rockets are loaded with `Nova Light Missile` ammunition.
+The launchers are loaded with `Nova Light Missile` ammunition.
 As the Talwar's bonus to missile damage applies only to Explosive damage such as that dealt by Nova missiles, you should nearly always use this ammunition.
 Additionally, its Explosive damage is well-suited to defeating the Angel pirates